zulip/zulip/tools/droplets/README.md

 1. `tools/run-dev.py`, let it run to completion, and then Ctrl-C (to clear out anything in the Rabbit MQ queue, load messages, etc).
 1. `tools/run-dev.py`, and check that `base.zulipdev.org:9991` is up and running.
-1. `> ~/.bash_history && history -c` to clear any command line history, if you made a typo (to reduce chance of confusing new contributors).
+1. `> ~/.bash_history && history -c && sudo shutdown -h now` to clear any command
-1. `sudo shutdown -h now`
+   line history (To reduce chance of confusing new contributors in case you made a typo) and shutdown the droplet.
 1. Go to the Images tab on DigitalOcean, and "Take a Snapshot".
 1. Wait for several minutes.
 1. Make sure to add the appropriate regions via More -> "Add to region" in